-The First 90 Days program helps new fraternity/sorority professionals acclimate to one of the most unique roles in higher education.
+The First 90 Days program, made possible through a generous gift from Sigma Chi Fraternity to the AFA Foundation and developed by RISE Partnerships, helps new fraternity/sorority professionals acclimate to one of the most unique roles in higher education.
 Through a series of interactive web conference sessions and special projects, participants build their networks, understand their positions, and learn how to put their expertise into practice.

 The program has been designed based on a needs assessment of fraternity/sorority professionals and stakeholders at every level of expertise.
 The result is a developmental experience that provides clear expectations about what it means to be a campus-based professional and helps participants transition into the role more effectively.

 During the program, participants interact with a variety of colleagues to build a network of expertise that they can draw upon throughout their career.
 They integrate professional philosophy into daily practice, and work with their supervisor to clarify what is expected of a fraternity/sorority professional.
 The experience also help participants identify their continued professional development needs and aspirations beyond the program